pluginized-protocols/libxbgp/docs/source/pluginizing_function.rst

             }

         To avoid the plugin to directly expose the pointer of the RIB, we hide the pointer with ``kind_hidden``.
-        When the plugin will insert the new parsed route, it will call an helper :
+        When the plugin inserts the new parsed route, it will call a helper :

         .. code-block:: c